Whitey Bulger: Consolidating power

-In February 1979, federal prosecutors indicted numerous members of the Winter Hill Gang, including boss Howie Winter, for fixing horse races.
+In February 1979, federal prosecutors indicted 21 members of the Winter Hill Gang, including boss Howie Winter and numerous members of his inner circle, for fixing horse races.
 Bulger and Flemmi were originally going to be part of this indictment, but Connolly and Morris were able to persuade prosecutor Jeremiah T. O'Sullivan to drop the charges against them at the last minute.
 Bulger and Flemmi were instead named as unindicted co-conspirators.
+They stepped into the power vacuum and took over the leadership of the Winter Hill Gang, transferring its headquarters to the Lancaster Street Garage in Boston's West End, near the Boston Garden.